TurkuNLP/Finnish-dep-parser/index.md

     cat sometext.txt | ./parser_wrapper.sh > output.conll09

+## Parsing plain text with possible comments

+If you need to preserve metadata in the input, you can include comments (lines starting with `###C:`) into the input.
+These lines will be passes through the pipeline unchanged and preserved in the output.

+    cat sometext.txt | ./split_text_with_comments.sh | ./parse_conll.sh > output.conll09

 # Parsing CoNLL-09 formatted input

     cat input.conll09 | ./parse_conll.sh > output.conll09

+Note that comments (lines starting with `#`) in the conll09 file will be preserved and passed through the pipeline unchanged.
+Make sure the comments immediately precede the following sentence, i.e. there should not be an empty line between the comments and the first token of the sentence.

 # Visualizing trees